zaneschepke/wgtunnel-docs/Writerside/topics/Features.md

 To configure split tunneling:

 1. Long press on a tunnel config to show options
-2. Press the pencil icon to get to the edit config screen
+2. Press the gear icon to navigate to the tunnel setting screen
+3. Press the pencil floating action button to edit the tunnel config values
-3. At the bottom of the Interface section is a <emphasis>Tunneling apps</emphasis> to open the tunneling apps selection dialog.
+4. At the bottom of the Interface section is a <emphasis>Tunneling apps</emphasis> to open the tunneling apps selection dialog.
-4. Select which apps to either include or exclude from the tunnel
+5. Select which apps to either include or exclude from the tunnel
-5. Click <emphasis>Done</emphasis>
+6. Click <emphasis>Done</emphasis>
-6. Click the floating action button to save
+7. Click the floating action button to save

 ## Auto restart on boot

-Auto start on boot is automatically enabled when a user enables auto-tunneling.
+Auto start on boot happens automatically under the following conditions:

+1. Auto-tunneling enabled with auto start auto tunneling again on reboot.
+2. A tunnel was manually activated before reboot will restart that tunnel after reboot.
+3. Always-on VPN is enabled will auto start your primate tunnel on reboot.

 This feature will automatically restart the auto-tunneling service on boot if the phone has been shutdown or rebooted.

 <note>